Evercoder/culori/docs/api.md

 // ⇒ { mode: 'rgb', r: 0.5, g: 0.5, b: 0.5 }
 ```

-By default, colors in all spaces are interpolated linearly.
+By default, colors in all spaces are interpolated linearly across all channels.
 You can override the way specific channels are interpolated with the _overrides_ object, the third argument of `interpolate()`.

 ```js
 let my_interpolator = culori.interpolate(['blue', 'red'], 'lch', {